jolars/moloch/docs/index.md

 \usecolortheme{seahorse}
 ```

-The correct colors are chosen if the [moloch]{.sans-serif} outer, inner, and
+The correct colors are chosen if the Moloch outer, inner, and font themes are
-font themes are loaded seperately:
+loaded seperately:

 ```latex
 \useoutertheme{moloch}